4 Best Basic Web Design Practices To Always Follow

 Review Plug ins

 Sometimes websites can be bogged down with unnecessary plug ins that don’t actually serve a purpose.
-Going through your plug ins folder and auditing it will help you root out and remove any unwanted plug ins slowing your site down.
+Going through your plug ins folder and auditing it will help you root out and remove any unwanted plug ins slowing your site loading speed down.

 3. Responsive on all screen sizes

 Having a website that looks incredible on desktop is all well and good, but how does it hold up on mobile?
 On tablet?
-You may think that a cluttered web design on mobile isn’t a massive issue, but with mobile internet usage rising more and more every year, the only way to stay ahead of the curve is to ensure your website maintains its design integrity on tablet and mobile also.
+You may think that a cluttered web design on mobile isn’t a massive issue, but with mobile internet usage rising more and more every year, the only way to stay ahead of the curve is to ensure your website maintains its design integrity on tablet and mobile as well.

 Most searches for paid services are completed via mobile internet access these days.
 So ensuring your mobile experience is as clean, crisp and straight forward as your desktop experience has never been more apparent.